NPO ESCOT:value-creating non-profit organization

 By pumping seawater from a depth of 2.0 m to a depth of 0.3 m, the average water temperature difference was reduced by 46%.

-, since there was no compact integrating flow meter that could be stored inside the upwelling tube, a calculation formula from Griffith University, Gold Coast, Australia was used.
+As there was no compact integrating flow meter that could be stored inside the upwelling tube, a calculation formula from Griffith University, Gold Coast, Australia was used to calculate the upwelling volume.

 Table 3-3: Calculation formula for Griffith University Gold Coast Campus